ComicAddict/triply-periodic-links/README.md

 This should create a build folder in the parent directory `../build_<platform>_<build_type>_<architecture>_<compiler_used>/`.
 Binary executable for Blender should be in `../build_<platform>_<build_type>_<architecture>_<compiler_used>/bin/`.

 Using the built Blender executable you can open `.blend` files in `/blends/` folder.

+### Example Figure Script

+Run the [`generate_figure.bat`](scripts/generate_figure.bat) to do all the steps above in a Windows machine.
+It will clone the Blender source code, build it and run Blender with one of the files in the `blends` directory and show an example 3D scene.
+Generated figure will be in `images/example_figure_1.jpg`

 ## Documentation